Explaining an unexplained infertility

 Undetected Hormonal Imbalances

 Hormonal imbalances can contribute to fertility problems.
-Although standard fertility tests often check for hormonal imbalances, some may not be detected.
-For example, subtle imbalances in thyroid hormones or insulin levels could impact fertility but may not be identified in routine testing.
+Although standard fertility tests often check for hormonal imbalances, some could be difficult to detect.
+Subtle imbalances in thyroid hormones or insulin levels could impact fertility but we may not identify them in routine testing.

 Mild Endometriosis

 Endometriosis is a condition where tissue similar to the lining of the uterus grows outside the uterus, causing pain and potential fertility issues.
-Mild endometriosis may not be detected through standard fertility tests but could still affect a woman’s ability to conceive.
+Standard fertility tests may not detect mild endometriosis.
+But could still affect a woman’s ability to conceive.

 Sperm Quality Issues

-While sperm count and motility are typically assessed in fertility tests, other factors such as sperm DNA fragmentation or abnormal sperm morphology may not be evaluated.
+While we usually assess sperm count and motility in fertility tests, we may be unable to evaluate other factors such as sperm DNA fragmentation or abnormal sperm morphology.
 These issues can affect the sperm’s ability to fertilize an egg, leading to unexplained infertility.

 Immune System Factors